microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplication.md

 This example update `ExternalUrl`, `InternalUrl`, `ExternalAuthenticationType`, and `IsTranslateHostHeaderEnabled` parameter.

-- `-ObjectId` parameter specifies the application ID.
+- `-ApplicationId` parameter specifies the application ID.
 - `-ExternalUrl` parameter specifies the URL that use to access the application from outside user private network.
 - `-InternalUrl` parameter specifies the URL that use to access the application from inside user private network.
 - `-ExternalAuthenticationType` parameter specifies the external authentication type.